-The 2005 Noise Regulations replace the 1989 Noise Regulations and introduce new requirements for action to be taken by employers.
-For example, the 2005 Regulations require employers to take action to protect workers at levels of noise 5 decibels lower than in the 1989 Regulations and now require health surveillance (hearing checks) for workers regularly exposed above 85 decibels.
+The 2005 Noise Regulations replaced the 1989 Noise Regulations and introduced new requirements for action to be taken by employers.
+For example, the 2005 Regulations require employers to take action to protect workers at levels of noise 5 dB(A) lower than in the 1989 Regulations and require health surveillance (hearing checks) for workers regularly exposed above 85 dB(A).

 Many thousands of people are exposed to loud noise at work that may be a risk to their hearing.
 But compliance with the Noise Regulations will allow workers' hearing to be protected.